srmistprojects/SRMIST-Vlab-Client/README.md

 ---

-<center>If you found this project interesting or helpful, leave a ⭐!
-It helps others learn more about this project.</center>
+<p align="center">If you found this project interesting or helpful, leave a ⭐!
+It helps others learn more about this project.</p>